nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 The Authorization Server MUST store the unique value for 10 seconds and MUST reject any request that uses a unique value that has been used before.
 The 10 seconds is based on the 5-second clock skew and the 5-second maximum difference between the expires and issued fields.

+### 4.5 Error Response

+If the Authorization Server determines that the VP is invalid, the Authorization Server MUST return an error response as defined in OAuth 2.0 [RFC6749].
+In addition to the error response defined in OAuth 2.0 [RFC6749], the Authorization Server MUST use the following error codes when the VP is invalid:

+* `invalid_verifiable_presentation`: The VP is invalid.
+This error code is used when the signature is incorrect or when a required field is missing.
+* `invalid_presentation_submission`: The Presentation Submission is invalid.
+This error code is used when the Presentation Submission is not an answer to the Presentation Definition that corresponds with the requested scope.
+* `invalid_verifiable_credentials`: The submitted Verifiable Credentials do not meet the requirements.
+This error code is used when the Verifiable Credentials aren't corresponding to the Presentation Definition or when the Verifiable Credentials are expired, not trusted or invalid.

 ## 5. Presentation Definition endpoint

 In order for a client to know which Presentation Definition [PE] to use, the Authorization Server MUST provide a Presentation Definition endpoint.